Unified Multi-Modal Interactive & Reactive 3D Motion Generation via Rectified Flow: Quantitative Evaluation

 \section{Quantitative Evaluation}

-We further conduct ablations to study model design choices in Table.~\ref{tab:abl2}: (1) replacing the three temporally scaled parallel convolutions with a single convolution, (2) reducing the number of transformer blocks to 10 and 15 (from 20), and (3) lowering the latent dimension to 128 and 256 (from 1024).
+We further conduct ablations to study model design choices in Table.~\ref{tab:abl2}: (1) replacing the three temporally scaled parallel convolutions with a single convolution, (2) reducing the number of transformer blocks to 10 and 15 (from 20), (3) lowering the latent dimension to 128 and 256 (from 1024) and (4) changing the Look-Ahead parameter L to 0 and 20.
 These variants consistently show performance drops across most metrics, highlighting the benefit of the full architecture.

-Performance decrease in different settings shows the importance of 3 parallel temporal Convs, using 20 blocks, 515 Latent dimension and Jukebox embeddings for music.
-Here, \textbf{Bold} indicates the best result
+Performance decrease in different settings shows the importance of 3 parallel temporal Convs, using 20 blocks, 515 Latent dimension and Look-Ahead parameter L = 10 frames.
+Here, \textbf{Bold} indicates the best result and \underline{Underline} indicates the second best result.

+\textbf{Ablation for RAG.} We also perform ablations to critically evaluate the role of retrieval-augmented components across both the settings in driving DualFlow’s performance in Table.~\ref{tab:ablation_rag}.
+For the cases where different retrieval components are ablated, value of k is set to be 5.
+For no text-decompose setting of RAG, we directly perform retrieval on original text descriptions and music features in order to understand the benefit from text decomposition.

+In the interactive setting, removing any individual retrieval cue consistently degrades semantic alignment and motion quality, with the largest drops observed when all retrieval components are removed.
+Increasing the number of retrieved samples shows a clear sweet spot where k = 5 achieves the best R-Precision, FID, and Multi-modality scores, indicating that moderately diverse retrieved context helps the model ground its generation without introducing noise.
+Interestingly, k = 3 already provides a substantial boost over no retrieval, but larger retrieval depth (k = 7) offers diminishing returns and slightly worse fidelity, suggesting an over-saturation of context.
+Using no textual decomposition setting provides similar results as removing Music-based retrieval but having retrieval on decomposed text components.

+In contrast, the reactive setting exhibits a different trend.
+Because the follower must respond tightly to the leader’s motion in real time, excessive retrieval diversity can introduce temporal drift.
+It can be seen that k = 3 provides the strongest semantic alignment, outperforming both lower (k = 1) and higher (k = 5,7) retrieval depths.
+Additionally, removing music-based retrieval surprisingly improves R-Precision and MM-Distance, suggesting that in tightly synchronized partner interactions, leader motion cues dominate over rhythmic cues for determining the follower’s behavior.
+Using no textual decomposition RAG setting performs better than text-retrieval ablated version but performs more comparable to text rhythm component ablated version.